A Tribute to my Mother

 She became who she was from a lifelong love of science and sailing, and sometime during those many years we spent on a boat cruising up and down the east coast she got a freckle on her leg.
 She was never a healthy woman plagued by Multiple Sclerosis and later symptoms known as Post-Polio Syndrome.
 But ultimately, it was this tiny freckle and melanoma that would take her down in the prime of her life.

-I would be remiss if I did not mention this: my mother was gay.
-Yes, in the early 1960s she was a single, divorced and gay mother.
+I would be remiss if I did not also mention this: my mother was gay.
+In the early 1960s she was a single, divorced and gay mother.
 This was the secret, I could not tell, and I am a natural blabbermouth.
 She was gay in a time when it was far less accepted than today.
 She could lose a job, housing, friends, everything.

 This is a long post, and yet it doesn’t begin to list all the things my mother was, and was to me.
 In brief, she was everything.
 She was fucking brilliant.
 She was the most loving person.
 She was wild and fun and brave.
 She defied convention.
 She gave me self-esteem and confidence.
 She gave me swagger.
 She raised me to believe that I could do and be anything I wanted, and I believed her.
 When I wanted to write, she believed in me.
 When I became a yoga teacher instead of an academic, or a PhD or an aerospace engineer, she thought it was the best thing in the world.
 When I married my first husband, who was really something of a disaster, she gave me a toolbox saying, “You’re going to need this.”
 When he left me for another woman, she never said “I told you so.”
 Whenever I stumbled, she would fold me in her arms and make it better.